The Partnership Staff

 Prior to joining the foundation, Ms. Oliver served as a regional director for instructional leadership and support with the KIPP Foundation.
 The majority of Ms. Oliver's career has been spent in public education.
 She served as the Middle School/K-8 Education Director with Seattle Public Schools and was a middle school principal, high school assistant principal, and teacher within the Shoreline School District which is located just north of Seattle.

 Saskia Pallais is the Director of Family & Community Engagement for the Partnership for Los Angeles Schools.
 She leads the Partnership’s family and community engagement strategy, empowering thousands of parents to understand their roles, rights and responsibilities.
 Before joining the Partnership, Mrs. Pallais was the Director of Development with Cesar Chavez Public Charter Schools in Washington DC.
 There, she helped the school expand from a single high school serving 250 students in temporary facilities to three permanent campuses serving 1,300 students.
-In 2007, Mrs. Pallais left DC to work for Hillary Clinton in her bid to become the first woman President.
+In 2007, Mrs. Pallais left DC to work for Hillary Clinton in her bid to become the first female President.
 She worked as the State Scheduling Director in Nevada, California, Texas and Indiana.
 Prior to her work at the Chavez Schools, Mrs. Pallais worked with a private foundation on a program called Women Waging Peace Network, where she conducted research, training, and consultations for women leaders nationally and internationally.
 Mrs. Pallais holds a master in theological studies from Harvard Divinity School and a BA in theology and women’s studies from the University of Florida.
 Born in Nicaragua and raised in Miami, Mrs. Pallais brings a bi-cultural experience to her work.

 Myeisha Phillips joined The Partnership for Los Angeles Schools in late 2009.
 Prior to coming to the Partnership, Ms. Phillips worked for UCLA Center X as a Math Coach, Teacher Leader, Professional Development Provider, and Institute Director.
 Ms. Phillips continues to keep a very close relationship with UCLA Center X, primarily working with the UCLA Math Project and some work with UCLA Writing Project.
 Her most recent work with the UCLA Math Project includes serving as Co-Director of the Supporting Teachers to Increase Retention(STIR) Grant.
 Ms. Phillips' classroom experience includes seven years as a teacher at Camino Nuevo Charter Academy.
 During this time she taught both 6th and 8th grade math/science, served as Math Intervention Coordinator and teacher, Computer Lab Teacher, and served on various other Leadership committees.
 She completed both her Undergraduate and Graduate work at UCLA and holds a Bachelor’s degree in Sociology, a Minor in Education, and a Masters in Education with a focus on Urban Schools.

 Stephanie Schmier has been working with under-performing schools as an instructional coach for the past 10 years.
 She began her career as a classroom teacher and technology coordinator in LAUSD.
-Most recently, Stephanie completed her Ed.D. in Curriculum and Teaching at Teachers College, Columbia University, during which time she worked as a literacy advisor in small high schools in the Bronx and taught university level teacher education courses.
+Most recently, Dr. Schmier completed her Ed.D. in Curriculum and Teaching at Teachers College, Columbia University, during which time she worked as a literacy advisor in small high schools in the Bronx and taught university level teacher education courses.
 Prior to her doctoral work, Dr. Schmier coordinated and implemented technology professional development for K-12 teachers at the UCLA IMMEX project.
 She is currently an Adjunct Assistant Professor in the Rossier School of Education at USC.
 Dr. Schmier’s recent publications include Multimodal Pedagogies: Playing, Teaching, and Learning with Adolescents’ Digital Literacies and Multiliteracies in Action: Integrating Technology into the Balanced-Literacy Classroom.

-Morgan Sheppard joined the Partnership in January 2013 as the Operations Associate.
+Morgan Sheppard joined the Partnership in January 2013 and is currently the Operations and Impact Associate.
 Before joining the Partnership, Ms. Sheppard managed a research project on the south coast of Kenya evaluating ways to improve reading skills in primary school through peer-to-peer learning methods.
 Prior to that position, her roles in education outside of the classroom included research, writing, and monitoring and evaluation for international non-profit organizations working in Africa and Latin America.
 Ms. Sheppard is a certified primary school teacher and has taught in a variety of public school classrooms including Durham, North Carolina; Boston, Massachusetts; Quito, Ecuador; and Muhuru Bay, Kenya.
 She received her Bachelor’s degree in Public Policy Studies from Duke University and her Master’s degree in International Education Policy from the Harvard University Graduate School of Education.

 Patrick Sinclair joined the Partnership team in late 2009.
 For more than two decades, he has handled major public affairs, public relations and financial communications assignments for clients ranging from the governments of the Netherlands and Hong Kong, to corporations such as Aetna, Marsh, Inc., Jardine Matheson, Pacific Dunlop and Racal Electronics.